fommil/fpmortals/manuscript/complete.md

 W> The refined type `String Refined Url` allows us to perform equality checks based W> on the `String` and we can safely construct a `URL` only if it is needed by a W> legacy API.
+W>
+W> That said, in high performance code we would prefer to skip `java.net.URL` W> entirely and use a third party URL parser such as [jurl](https://github.com/anthonynsimon/jurl), because even the safe W> parts of `java.net.*` are extremely slow at scale.

 ### Functionality